mem48/geocompr/main.md

 What defines geocomputation as a development on previous work is the "creative and experimental use of GIS that it entails" [@longley_geocomputation:_1998].
 With geocomputation geographic data can be used in new ways.

-Another advantage of geocomputation that it conveys the centrality of the concept of algorithms (which can be implemented in R functions) to advanced geographical research.
+Another advantage of geocomputation is that it conveys the centrality of the concept of algorithms (which can be implemented in R functions) to advanced geographical research.
 Geocomputation is a relatively young field^[Geocomputation has a ~30 year history dating back to the first [conference](http://www.geocomputation.org/) on the subject in 1996 (at the University of Leeds where the concept for this book was dreamt up) which was followed by a flurry of subsequent publications.] but methods published under the geocomputational banner have influenced the direction of geographical research, as we will see in subsequent chapters.
 Algorithms are powerful tools that can become highly complex.
 However, all algorithms are composed of smaller parts.
-By teaching these foundations we aim to empower you.
-Creating your own solutions to geographic data problems can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).
+By teaching these foundations we aim to empower you to create your own solutions to geographic data problems.
+This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).

 <!-- todo: what contributions, which will we use, where in the book? -->

-While embracing recent developments in the field, we also wanted to pay respects the wider field of Geography, and its 2000 year history [@roller_eratosthenes_2010], of which geocomputation is a part.
+While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, and its 2000 year history [@roller_eratosthenes_2010], of which geocomputation is a part.
 Geography has played an important role in explaining and influencing humanity's relationship with the natural world and this book aims to be a part of the 'Geographic tradition'.
 Geocomputation in this book therefore means more than simply analyzing geographic data on a computer.
 It's about trying to make research which involves making geographic data more reproducible, scientific and socially beneficial.
 This book is also part of the movement towards Geographic Data Science (GDS) which differs from GIS in several ways, some of which are outlined in Table \@ref(tab:gdsl).
-Inspired by the emphasis of GDS research on reproducibility, this book aims teach how to do geocomputation rather than just think about it.
+Inspired by the emphasis of GDS research on reproducibility, this book aims to teach how to do geocomputation rather than just think about it.

 Table: (\#tab:gdsl)Differences in emphasis between the fields of Geographic Information Systems (GIS) and Geographic Data Science (GDS).